Kray twins: George Cornell

 Ronnie shot and killed George Cornell, a member of the Richardson Gang, at the Blind Beggar pub in Whitechapel on 9 March 1966.
-The day before, there had been a shoot-out at Mr Smith's, a nightclub in Catford, involving the Richardsons and Richard Hart, an associate of the Krays, who was shot dead.
-This public shoot-out led to the arrest of nearly all the Richardson Gang.
-Cornell, by chance, was not present at the club during the shooting and was not arrested.
+The day before, there had been a shoot-out at Mr. Smith's, a nightclub in Catford, involving the Richardsons and Richard Hart, an associate of "the Firm" who was shot dead.
+The shooting led to the arrest of nearly all the Richardson Gang.
+Cornell, by chance, was not present at Mr. Smith's and was not arrested.

 Ronnie was drinking in another pub when he learned of Cornell's whereabouts.
-He went to the Blind Beggar with his driver, "Scotch Jack" John Dickson, and his assistant Ian Barrie.
-Ronnie went into the pub with Barrie, walked straight to Cornell and shot him in the head in public view.
-Barrie, confused by what happened, fired five shots in the air warning onlookers not to report what had happened to the police.
-Just before he was shot, Cornell remarked, "Well, look who's here."
-He died at 3:30 a.m. in hospital.
-Ronnie was already suffering from paranoid schizophrenia at the time of the killing.
+He went to the Blind Beggar with his driver, "Scotch Jack" John Dickson, and his assistant, Ian Barrie.
+Ronnie entered the pub with Barrie, walked straight to Cornell and shot him in the head in public view.
+Barrie, confused by what happened, fired five shots in the air warning onlookers not to report what had happened to police.
+Cornell died at 3:30 a.m. in hospital.

-According to some sources, Ronnie killed Cornell because he referred to him as a "fat poof" (a derogatory term for gay men) during a confrontation between the Krays and the Richardsons at the Astor Club on Christmas Day 1965.
-Richardson member Frankie Fraser was tried for the murder of Hart at Mr. Smith's, but was found not guilty.
+According to some sources, Ronnie killed Cornell because he referred to him as a "fat poof" (a derogatory term for a gay man) during a confrontation between the Krays and the Richardsons at the Astor Club on Christmas Day 1965.
+Richardson member Frankie Fraser was tried for the murder of Hart at Mr. Smith's, but was acquitted.
 Richardson member Ray "the Belgian" Cullinane testified that he saw Cornell kicking Hart.
-Witnesses would not co-operate with the police in the murder case due to intimidation and the trial ended inconclusively without pointing to any suspect in particular.
+Witnesses would not co-operate with the police due to intimidation, and the trial ended inconclusively without pointing to any suspect in particular.
 In his 1988 memoir, Ronnie wrote: "I felt fucking marvellous.
 I have never felt so good, so bloody alive, before or since.
 Twenty years on and I can recall every second of the killing of George Cornell.
 I have replayed it in my mind millions of times".

-The Krays' Mafia allies were unhappy about the Cornell murder, feeling that it was reckless on the part of Ronnie to commit a murder in public, instead of assigning the task to some junior associate.
-Reggie was able with the help of Raft to maintain the alliance, arguing "the Firm" was still the best business partners of the Mafia in London.
+The Krays' Mafia associates were unhappy about the Cornell murder, feeling that it was reckless on the part of Ronnie to shoot someone in public instead of assigning the task to a junior associate.
+With the help of Raft, Reggie was able to maintain the alliance, arguing "the Firm" was still the best business partners the Mafia could turn to in London.
 Raft and Reggie used the fact that none of the witnesses at the Blind Beggar were willing to testify against Ronnie as evidence of the degree of fear that the Krays inspired.
-Shortly afterwards, Raft was prevented from returning to Britain following a trip back to the United States by a Home Office order as an "undesirable", thereby costing the Krays their strongest ally within the Mafia.
+Shortly afterwards, Raft was prevented from returning to the UK when a Home Office order listed him as an "undesirable", thereby costing the Krays their strongest ally within the Mafia.